Help us improve your experience.

 3. Click on Next to take you to the screen to specify a VCID and to select the PEs for the VPLS instance, as shown in the following screen.
 If you prefer, you may select some or all the PEs in the PE Selection tab in the next screen, as described in the next step.
 Click on Next to continue.

-Figure 2: Select PEs and Specify a VCIDStep 2 of 5 in VPN wizard; Topology configuration.
-VPN Name: customer_1; Type: Provider Edge.
+Figure 2: Select PEs and Specify a VCID Add VPN wizard step 2 of 5, Topology.
+VPN Name: customer_1.
+Type: Provider Edge.
+Available locations: Berlin, Paris.
 Selected locations: Dublin, Amsterdam, London.

 4. As described in the previous step, you may select PEs in the PE Selection tab, as shown in the following screen.
 If you have already selected all the PEs in the previous step, then click on the Details tab to continue.